Erdogan says Turkey will take necessary measures in Syria when needed

-MOSCOW (Reuters) - A Syrian government offensive in northwestern Syria is pushing Turkey to use its right to self-defense and Ankara will take the necessary measures when needed, President Tayyip Erdogan said on Tuesday.
+MOSCOW, Aug 27 (Reuters) - A Syrian government offensive in northwestern Syria is pushing Turkey to use its right to self-defence and Ankara will take the necessary measures when needed, President Tayyip Erdogan said on Tuesday.

 Syrian troops have encircled rebels and a Turkish military post in northwest Syria in an offensive to reclaim territory and towns they lost early in the war.